ERA-2022/PerSeO/README.md

 Note: if you press Intro without adding nothing path, this will save in ../results/comparison graphics/ by default Enter the save path:
 ```
-Later, it will request the labels of the x and y-axis, the Title of the graphic, which will be the same as the save file name (this name cannot have dots), and the label of each file that will present in the graphic.
-When the process finishes, a message will notify it.
+Following this, the system will request labels for the x and y-axes, the graphic's title (which will also serve as the saved file name - this cannot include periods), and the data label for each file to be displayed on the graphic.
+When the process concludes, you will be notified with a message.
 ```
 Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default Enter the save path: C:\Users\Astrolab\Documents\Jaime\Comparaciones